-Italians have been bean eaters for thousand of years.
-Greeks ate lentils.
-Romans consumed garbanzo beans and black-eyed peas daily.
-Common beans arrived in Italy from America with Colombo and returned to America with Italian emigrants and their “pasta fazool”.
+Italians have been bean eaters for thousands of years.
+While the ancient Greeks were fond of lentils, Romans favored garbanzo beans and black-eyed peas, which were consumed daily.
+The common beans arrived in Italy from America with Colombo and returned to America with the Italian immigrants and their “pasta fazool”, i.e. “pasta e fagioli” (pasta with beans).

 - 3 lt (3 quarts) water, at room temperature